mobiusml/mobius_on-premise_doc/source/video_keywording.rst

 Video Tagging
 ==============
-The video tagging module has been trained on our large in-house image dataset to provide state-of-the-art keywording results.
+The video tagging module has been trained on our large in-house image dataset to provide state-of-the-art results for keywording and face recognition.

 Getting started
 ---------------

 In the following, we show an example of how to do prediction of keywords on videos.

-First, we need to send the video to the (local) vision server for analysis.
+First, we need to send the video to the (local) server for analysis.
 ::

   curl 127.0.0.1:5000/video/tag -X POST -F "data=@./your_video.mp4"